National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Southeastern United States (SEUS): The proposed measures in the SEUS focus on the area where and time when the vast majority of right whales have occurred.
 This area correlates to where survey effort has been concentrated, in recent years.

-Area: The area influenced by the proposed rulemaking is bounded to the north by the latitudinal line 31° 27′N (coincides with the northernmost boundary of the mandatory ship reporting system) and to the south by latitudinal line 29° 45′N. The eastern offshore boundary is formed by a longitudinal line at 81° 00′W. and the western boundary is formed by the shoreline.
+Area: The area influenced by the proposed rulemaking is bounded to the north by the latitudinal line 31° 27′N (coincides with the northernmost boundary of the mandatory ship reporting system) and to the south by Start Printed Page 30859latitudinal line 29° 45′N. The eastern offshore boundary is formed by a longitudinal line at 81° 00′W. and the western boundary is formed by the shoreline.
 (See Figure 1).

 Time: December 1st through March 31st